A comprehensive guide to the best food in Thailand.

 Thai food has plenty of consistent local ingredients that you can find in almost any dish.

-Garlic, black pepper, galangal (local ginger), lemongrass, Thai basil, chilli, Kaffir lime, coconut milk, fish sauce, palm sugar, and peanuts are all some of the most common ingredients in Thai cuisine.
+Garlic, black pepper, galangal (local ginger), lemongrass, Thai basil, chilli, Kaffir lime, coconut milk, fish sauce, palm sugar, and peanuts are all some of the most common ingredients in Thai food.

 At communal meals, locals try to have sweet, salty, sour, and spicy flavours on the table.

-If you are very sensitive to spice, beware of the frequent use of chilli in Thai meals.
+If you are very sensitive to spice, beware of the frequent use of chilli in Thai food.

 When eating out in a restaurant, make it clear that you want “no spice” in your meal (“mai phet” in Thai).